-The school will open at 7 a.m. or shortly after.
-Compared to past years, the building will be more restricted to ensure that the building has been thoroughly cleaned and is ready to safely accommodate students.
+The school opens at 7 a.m. or shortly after.
+Compared to past years, the building is more restricted to ensure that the building has been thoroughly cleaned and is ready to safely accommodate students.

 Unless they are participating in afterschool activities or seeking academic support, students must be picked up by 5 p.m.
-Exceptions will be made for siblings of students who participate in these activities.
+Exceptions can be made for siblings of students who participate in these activities.

 If students have their BSM Hour as their first or last class of the day, they are welcome—and encouraged—to respectively arrive on campus late or leave early.